 2. Hidden Fees and Charges

 All the different mutual fund types come with their share of hidden charges and fees.
 They can vary from the transaction cost and advisory fees to fund manager’s expense and sales fees.
-Note what those additional fees are that you would have to pay beside the mutual fund cost.
+Note what those additional fees are that you would have to pay besides the mutual fund cost.

 You can find the hidden cost details in a number of different places, but the one most trustworthy is looking at the fund house or getting in touch with your fund manager.

-3. Facility of Tax Exemption
+3. The facility of Tax Exemption

-Mutual fund investments come with the benefit of a tax rebate when you invest in ELSS… So, if you are looking for a mutual fund with tax saving intention, look for fund types that give that benefit.
+Mutual fund investments come with the benefit of a tax rebate when you invest in ELSS… So, if you are looking for a mutual fund with tax-saving intention, look for fund types that give that benefit.

 Talking of taxes, like bonds and stocks, mutual funds also come tagged with tax liabilities ranging to both long and short term.
 So, it is very important for investors to look at the returns they will be getting on funds after calculating the returns on them.